higlass/higlass-bigwig-datafetcher/README.md

 $ npm install
 ```

-If you have a local copy of higlass, you can then run this command in the higlass-gff-datafetcher directory:
+If you have a local copy of higlass, you can then run this command in the higlass-bigwig-datafetcher directory:

 ```bash
 npm link higlass